-His idea was that the manufacturing process should be viewed as a seamless whole rather than a system made up of distinctly different and unrelated parts.
+His idea was that we should view the manufacturing process as a seamless whole rather than a system made up of distinctly different and unrelated parts.
 His focus was on improving the quality of the product while reducing costs and providing customer satisfaction.